zampino/exnn/README.md

 a signal arrived from the neuronal layer and some metadata (more on metadata later). `act/3` can have the side-effects you desire and must return the modified state.
-The message passed to `act/3` is a keywork list `[n_id: v]` with a key `n_id` identifying the firing neuron, and a scalar float value `v`.
+The message passed to `act/3` is a keyword list `[n_id: v]` with a key `n_id` identifying the firing neuron, and a scalar float value `v`.